kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Csound Executable

 :   This is a command for what version of csound to execute when blue
     renders the project to disk.
-The default value of \"csound\" works if you have a version of Csound in your path named \"csound\".
+The default value of "csound" works if you have a version of Csound in your path named "csound".
 You may use any command here that would call csound that would work as if you were running csound from a terminal.

-    Using the button marked \"\...\" on the right will open up a file dialog so that you can find and select the csound executable to use to run Csound.
+    Using the button marked "\..." on the right will open up a file dialog so that you can find and select the csound executable to use to run Csound.